-Raw materials and stores
+Raw materials and stores, work in progress and finished goods

-Raw materials and stores are stated at the lower of cost and net realisable value.
-Costs are assigned to individual items of inventory on the basis of weighted average costs.
+Raw materials and stores, work in progress and finished goods are stated at the lower of cost and net realisable value.
+Costs are assigned to individual items of inventory on basis of weighted average costs.
 Costs of purchased inventory are determined after deducting rebates and discounts.
 Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.